npmweb/behat-phantomjs-example/README.md

 - Run the Behat test
     - In a third terminal, run `vendor/bin/behat`
     - The output should confirm that all steps pass, including the one that says "Then I should see "Yes, JavaScript is running!""

+# License

+This application is open-sourced under the MIT license.
+See the `LICENSE` file for more details.